What is Open Banking

 Why Open Banking?

 The bottom line?
-You will have more control of who you share your data with, safely and securely, in a way that works for you.
+You have more control of who you share your data with, safely and securely, in a way that works for you.

 How does Open Banking work?

 With Open Banking you’ll have the power to share specific types of banking data with accredited third parties, like other banks and financial institutions.

 To begin with, you’ll be able to share account data, including account details, transactions and any fees you might be paying.
 At your request, third parties will then be able to use this information to compare products and prices for you.

 Your safety and security is our number one priority and Open Banking is no exception.
 With Open Banking you have complete control of how and when you choose to share your banking information – we never share your data unless you authorise it and you can cancel sharing at any time too.